eclipse-vertx/vert.x/new/manual.md

 * Vert.x includes a distributed event bus that spans the client and server side so your applications components can communicate incredibly easily.
 The event bus even penetrates into in-browser JavaScript allowing you to create effortless *real-time* applications.

-* Vert.x is a pleasure to use.
+* Vert.x provides real power and simplicity, without being simplistic.
 No more boilerplate.
-Vert.x provides real power and simplicity.

 ## Concepts in vert.x